AmethystFramework/framework/README.md

 4. More awesome things about our framework for you to discover.

 For an example / information please visit our [Example Directory](https://github.com/AmethystFramework/examples)!

-**Our docs are currently in progress and will be made eventually.**